albertceballos0/GraphApp/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/my-app.git`
+1. Clone the repository: `git clone https://github.com/albertceballos0/myapp.git`
-2. Navigate to the project directory: `cd my-app`
+2. Navigate to the project directory: `cd myapp`
-3. Install dependencies: `npm install`
+3. Navigate to backend and to frontend and install the dependencies: `pnpm install`
+4. In backend is a video.py install the dependencies pip install -r requeriments.txt

 ## Usage

-1. Start the server: `npm start`
+1. Run backend and frontend with `pnpm run dev`
+2. Run the python server `python video.py`
-2. Open your browser and visit: `http://localhost:3000`
+3. Open your browser and visit: `http://localhost:5173`

 ## C++ TSP Algorithm